SussexSoftwareEngGroup10/AntBrainSimulator/readme.txt

 test suite can take around 4 minutes to run.
 For this reason, they are run manually when significant changes to the code are made or new functionality is added.
+The tests are documented in the test specification, and not th  javadoc.

 brain_populations contains a serialized version of the GeneticAlgorithm class.
 This is done so the program can read and write them to save their state so they